loicgreffier/spring-boot-kafka-quickstarts/kafka-producer-quickstarts/kafka-producer-avro-specific/README.md

 - The use of Apache Avro and specific records.
 - The use of unit tests with a Mock producer.

-This module produces <String, KafkaPerson> records to a topic named PERSON_TOPIC.
+This module produces <String,KafkaPerson> records to a topic named PERSON_TOPIC.

 ## Requirements